Objectives & Outcomes

 The department supports the mission of the university through its undergraduate program by providing students with an appropriate curriculum and educational experience.
 The course selection and content remain current through continuous assessment by employers, alumni, faculty and students.
 Students obtain a broad education that enables them to understand the impact of industrial engineering solutions in a global, social, and environmental context.
 To accomplish this mission, the industrial engineering faculty, with advice from students, alumni, industry advisory board (IAB) members, and employers, endorse the following program educational objectives:

-The Program Educational Objectives define future roles for which we are preparing our gradutes.
-The Industrial Engineering Department at Texas Tech University has the following education objectives for students who graduate from this program:
+The Industrial Engineering Department at Texas Tech University has the following education objectives for students who graduate from this program

 The Student Outcomes define the knowledge and skills that will be mastered by our graduates.
 To enable Texas Tech industrial engineering students to accomplish the ABET program objectives, the curriculum is designed to assure that students, at the time of graduation, are able to: